sapirani/GreenSecurityGNS/README.md

 `sudo ./build_gns_images.sh`

+-> Notice: if you pass the files from windows to the linux, you must run the command: `sed -i -e 's/\r$//' ./build_gns_images.sh` before building the images.

 ### Configure the GNS GUI
 First, Open the terminal and run: `sudo -E gns3`.
 Next, the GUI will open a screen.